Harshilthakkar55/-Financial-Accounting-Analytics-of-Stock-Market-Crashes/README.md

 ## Analysis Workflow
 **Data Collection:**  Compiled financial and stock return data corresponding to provided ticker symbols for the crash periods.

 **Data Cleaning:** Processed and prepared the datasets for analysis, ensuring accuracy and consistency.
+Then employing machine learning techniques and statistical methods to predict the results.

-Risk Exposure Determination: Analyzed the stocks' sensitivities to market-wide risk factors.
+**Risk Exposure Determination:** Analyzed the stocks' sensitivities to market-wide risk factors.

 **Financial Ratio Calculation:** Computed key financial ratios to assess the financial health and performance of companies.